Skip to main content

 29 April 2026 · 7 min read · Methodology

-Full but not free: the hidden ceiling every successful solo expert hits
+Full but not free: the hidden ceiling every successful business owner hits

 You filled the practice.
 You got booked out.
 Now your calendar runs you.
-The diagnostic that names the trap and the four moves that break it.
-Done with you, not for you.
+The diagnostic that names the trap and the 90-Day Sprint that breaks it.

 There is a ceiling that comes after success.
-Most solo experts do not see it until they hit it.
+Most business owners do not see it until they hit it.

 This is the ceiling.
 Not the income ceiling.
 The freedom ceiling.
 Full but not free.